facebook/react-native/docs/EmbeddedApp.md

 ## Create Your React Native App

+There are two pieces you’ll need to set up:

+1. The root JavaScript file that will contain your actual React Native app and other components
+- Wrapper Objective-C code that will load up your script and create a `RCTRootView` to display and manage your React Native components

 First, enter React Native's pod root directory and create **index.ios.js** inside a directory `ReactComponent`.

 ```